pgRouting/workshop/docs/chapters/chapter-7.rst

   :linenos:
   :start-after: 7_10

-:ref:`Solution to Chapter 7 Exercise 9`
+:ref:`Query results for chapter 7 exercise 10`

 .. _exercise-ch7-e10:

-Exercise 10 - Using the function
+Exercise 11: Using the function
 -------------------------------------------------------------------------------

 * The ``osm_id`` must exist on the ``ways_vertices_pgr`` table.